On this page

 I was hoping to use this page for cycling book reviews because I just have so many and I occasionally get asked for recommendations for gifts or cycling groups.

-Lovely book about travelling in Syria – read post for ful details.
+Lovely book about travelling in Syria – read post for full details.

-May 28th – Post “Reflections – Eddie Merkx and Beryl Burton”
+Post “Reflections – Eddie Merckx and Beryl Burton”

 Review linking Beryl Burton’s “Personal Best” and William Fotheringham’s “Half Man.
 Half Bike”

 27th February 2012: Mike Carter “One man and his bike”